-- 1. Power on your server and boot the ServerWORKS Quick Launch CD-ROM. - 2.
+- 1. Power on your server and boot the ServerWORKS Quick Launch CD-ROM.
+Note the version of your system BIOS displayed during the boot process. - 2.
 Select the "Documentation" button, then view the Readme file for CPU Compatibility issues. - 3.
-From the Quick Launch Main Screen , select the "Installations & Utilities" button and the Utility tab. - 4.
+From the Quick Launch Main Screen, select the "Installations & Utilities" button and the Utility tab.
+Select MX6 if necessary. - 4.
 Insert a DOS-formatted diskette into drive A, and choose "Crisis Recovery Diskette," and select Continue. - 5.
-Insert another diskette into drive A, choose "BIOS Phlash Diskette," and select Continue. - 6.
-Insert another diskette into drive A, choose "System Configuration Utility (SCU)" diskette, and select Continue. - 7.
+Insert the second diskette into drive A. From the available choices, choose "BIOS Phlash Diskette," and select Continue. - 6.
+Insert the third diskette into drive A. Choose "System Configuration Utility (SCU)" diskette and select Continue. - 7.
 Select the BIOS version that you created in step 5 to create the appropriate SCU diskette. - 8.
 Select Exit to end Quick Launch and remove the CD-ROM.